Scooby-Doo! & Batman: The Brave and the Bold: Plot

-At the cemetery, Batman and Mystery Inc. discover a clay footprint, but Harvey Bullock and the Analysts attempt to arrest them after the stolen isotope was planted in the Mystery Machine.
+At the cemetery, Batman and Mystery Inc. discover a clay footprint inside its mausoleum, but Harvey Bullock and the Analysts attempt to arrest them after the stolen isotope was planted in the Mystery Machine.
 Batman and Mystery Inc. flee into "No Man's Land" where they run into Bane, Blockbuster, Joker, and Penguin.
 The group escapes and go to the Batcave.
 Batman leaves to investigate Milo's laboratory where Aquaman and Question join Batman to find the teleporter restored by Crimson Cloak.
 Crimson Cloak attacks, seemingly killing Question and capturing Batman and Aquaman.
 In the Batcave, Velma attempts to analyze the clay footprint only for it to come to life and attack.
 After overcoming it using a Bat-Dehydrator, they deduce the Crimson Cloak's true identity for themselves.

 Realizing that the Cloak has captured Batman, Mystery Inc. equips themselves with the old costumes and gadgets of Batman and his former sidekicks, and arrives to save Batman.
 Crimson Cloak shapeshifts into Batman's other enemies to stop them, but Mystery Inc. incapacitate him with the Dehydrator and shut down the teleporter.
 Mystery Inc. exposes the Cloak as Clayface, who committed the crimes in exchange for a cure for the gradual decay of his body, and is taken to Blackgate Penitentiary.
 Batman deduces that Riddler hired Clayface, leaving a clay duplicate of himself in Arkham.
 He then unmasks Question to reveal Riddler, having realized that he swapped places with the real Question from Aquaman's observations.

 Now exposed, Riddler escapes into the lab, followed by Mystery Inc and the Analysts.
 He reactivates the teleporter and prepares to use it to destroy Gotham, only to be knocked out by the real Question.
 The vortex grows out of control, but at the same time, a human shape manifests in it.
 Working together, Mystery Inc. and the Analysts reverse the device's polarity and free the figure before it self-destructs.
 The figure is revealed to be Leo Scarlett, who was trapped in an inter-dimensional void, and is now finally reunited with his father.
 Riddler and his henchmen are arrested by the police, while Batman thanks Mystery Inc. for their help before taking off into the night.